rickstaa/windows-terminal-settings/README.md

-# windows-terminal-settings settings.json file backup
+# Windows terminal settings settings.json file backup

 A backup repository I created to be able to share my windows-terminal setup across machines while keeping track of any changes I made.